|

 environment and operating against multiple targets at high or low-level, which

-can be engaged at distances in excess of 20 nm.
+could be engaged at distances in excess of 20 nm.

 With tanker support, the Tornado